Budapest Christmas Market 2022: Fair and Winter Festival at Vörösmarty and St. Stephen’s Basilica

 If you go to this Christmas market, you can also enjoy the artisan gift stalls and street food on Zrínyi and Sas Streets (sandwiches, pancakes, soups, lángos, and Christmas sweets).

-Both the Christmas market of Vörösmarty tér and that of St. Stephen’s Basilica are minutes away from the Danube.
 If you came on foot, take a quick look at the M1 line of the millennial metro (It is one of the 25 Budapest attractions): It is a late nineteenth century fantasy!
-Later, you can walk to the Danube to the west--both the Vörösmarty Christmas market and St. Stephen’s Basilica are minutes away from the Danube.
+Later, you can walk to the Danube to the west - both the Vörösmarty Christmas market and St. Stephen’s Basilica are minutes away from the Danube.
 You can choose between crossing Erzsébet híd or Lánchíd (Elisabeth Bridge or Chain Bridge) to the Buda hills, the romantic Gellért Hill, or the charming Castle District.

 As we said, Budapest at Christmas time is especially beautiful.
 Everywhere you go will be decorated.
 If you prefer to stay on the Pest side, you can stroll through the Shoes on the Danube Bank, one of the most moving Holocaust memorials in the world (the shoes on the steps of the bank commemorate the Jewish residents of Budapest who were killed and thrown into the river by the Nazis).